 Scroll To See More Images

-For anyone who isn’t Black to truly understand racism in America, they have to immerse themselves in the thoughts, feelings and experiences of Black people.
-Education holds so much power, and if there was ever a time to step out of your comfort zone and learn something beyond your usual horizons, it’s right now.
+For anyone who isn’t Black, to truly understand systemic racism and America’s enduring legacy of injustuce, they have to immerse themselves in the thoughts, feelings, and actual experiences of people of color.
+Education holds so much power, and if there was ever a time to step out of your comfort zone and learn something beyond your usual horizons, the time is right now.
 These anti-racism books are essential reading for everyone.

-Get out there and protest, make donations to anti-racism organizations, be vocal about racial injustice on social media—and while you’re doing so, don’t forget to educate yourself.
+If you’re a white woman of privilege like myself, but hungry to educate yourself on how to aid the fight against anti-racism, and actually help those whom it affects every single day, these books are a good place to start your research.
+While you’re at it, get out there and protest (and please wear a mask), make donations to anti-racism organizations be vocal about racial injustice on social media—and while you’re doing so, don’t forget to educate yourself.
 There is always more to be learned, and there are always more stories to be heard.

-From textbook-style reads such as The New Jim Crow, to shorter, still incredibly informative books like Between The World and Me, scroll down for a list of educational books on racism that all people should read.
+From textbook-style reads such as The New Jim Crow to shorter, still incredibly informative books like Between The World and Me, scroll down for a list of educational books on racism that everyone should read.
 Don’t forget to check your local Black-owned bookstore to see if you can give them your business first before ordering online.

 1. The New Jim Crow